TeamARES/Kinodynamic-Path-Planning/README.md

 tested the communication on custom_server.py coded as to run on the pi. also the file motor_control.py consisits the code in which we give a random linear and angular velocity and the dimensions of the rover to generate the required velocity commands to be send to the rover which interprets the commands to be vl and vr of the differential drive robot

+so now if we want to convert the given velocity commands into pwm signals for the motor then we can simply multiply a constant k in the server code while giving the commands to the motor so value of k = PWM/velocity